Deathstroke: Nightwing and Birds of Prey

-Deathstroke appeared in Nightwing (vol. 2) #23 as a mercenary against Black Canary and Conner Hawke as part of the "Brotherhood of the Fist" tie-in to the No Man's Land story arc.
+Deathstroke appeared in Nightwing (vol. 2) #23 as a mercenary against Black Canary and Connor Hawke as part of the "Brotherhood of the Fist" tie-in to the No Man's Land story arc.

 Deathstroke also appeared in Birds of Prey #22–24, where he was sent to Gorilla City by Blockbuster to get an ape-heart.
 He is accompanied by Lady Vic, Grimm, and Black Canary, who is posing as Oracle.

 Identity Crisis

 In the Identity Crisis miniseries, Deathstroke was enlisted as a bodyguard for Doctor Light, who was being pursued by the Justice League of America as a suspect in the murder of Sue Dibny.
 In the ensuing battle, Deathstroke nearly beat the team of Elongated Man, Flash, Zatanna, Hawkman, Green Arrow, Black Canary, Atom and Green Lantern.
-He systematically took out every member except for Rayner, whom he had the potential to disable through trying to usurp his ring's energies using his own formidable willpower.
+He systematically took out every member except for Green Lantern, whom he had the potential to disable through trying to usurp his ring's energies using his own formidable willpower.
 But before the outcome of this conflict with Green Lantern ended, Green Arrow stuck an arrow in Deathstroke's right eye socket, enraging him.
 Slade went ballistic, which derailed his pre-planned strategy and began to beat Green Arrow, but was stopped when the majority of the team tackled Deathstroke to the ground.
 Dr. Light used his powers to allow the two to escape.
 Near the end of Identity Crisis, Deathstroke confronts Green Arrow on a rooftop.
 Arrow sees his reflection in the windows of a nearby building, but when he turns to confront Slade, Deathstroke is gone.
 Instead, Green Arrow finds Slade's cowl and a note stuck to the wall by the very arrow he stabbed in Slade's eye socket.
 The note reads "This is yours – we're not done."